nealrs/wwalexa/readme.md

 ## The Feed

-As configured, on Monday, Wednesday, and Friday, your briefing will play an audio file based on the current date (YYYY-MM-DD.mp3).
+When you load the feed url, the server will look for an mp3 file based on the current date: `YYYY-MM-DD.mp3`.

 ```
 {